John Cage Online

 On Specific Pieces

-works for keyboards — liner notes written by Stephen Drury
+- Dream, In a Landscape, Souvenir and Suite for Toy Piano — liner notes written by Stephen Drury

 - The

-- Sonatas and Interludes — liner notes by James Pritchett, also in .pdf format
+and Interludes — liner notes by James Pritchett, also in .pdf

-- The Sound collector - The Prepared Piano of John Cage — by Tim Ovens, also in .pdf format
+collector - The Prepared Piano of John Cage — by Tim Ovens

 - prepared